How To Collaborate In Wix

 How To Collaborate In Wix - In the dashboard click on the Roles and Permissions section

 Once logged in, go to your dashboard's 'Roles & Permissions' section.
 This area lets you manage who has access to your site and what they can do.
-Only the site owner can access Roles & Permissions - collaborators you invite won't see this section.
+Only the site owner can access Roles & Permissions.
+Collaborators you invite will not see this section.

 Step 3: Click Invite Collaborators